thriving connections provides support by making the personal and community connections that are important for successful life change.

 people together to end poverty one family at a time.

-Circle Leaders are individuals or families who are motivated to get out of poverty.
+Thriving Connections Leaders are individuals or families who are motivated to get out of poverty.
 The Leader is in charge of creating his or her own plan to increase their financial, professional, and social resources to move out of poverty.
 The Leader will teach his or her Ally about the experience of poverty.
-Leaders are comfortable participating in groups and have a willingness to accept support from others, especially Circle Allies.
+Leaders are comfortable participating in groups and have a willingness to accept support from others, especially Thriving Connections Allies.

-Circle Allies are community members who form a supportive friendship with a Circle Leader.
+Team Allies are community members who form a supportive friendship with a Team Leader.
 Allies work with the Leader to figure out how to accomplish his or her plan, offering help in areas in which they are familiar, whether it's financial, educational, or social/community connections.
 Allies can be anyone with stable resources who genuinely want to help and to learn.

 Training for Leaders and Allies